SwapnajXD/aws-node/README.md

 ngrok http 5000
 ```

-You will receive a public HTTPS URL:
+You will receive a public HTTPS URL such as:

 ```
 https://example-subdomain.ngrok-free.dev
 ```

-⚠️ On the free plan, this URL changes every time ngrok restarts.
+Note: On the free plan, this domain changes every time ngrok restarts.

 ---